 In 1978, the BBC invited Barbara Pym to be a guest on its program where well-known writers discussed their work.
-Her views on the “distinctive voice” of a writer was of particular interest: in the 1960s, her publisher declined her … Continue reading
+Her views on the “distinctive voice” of a writer was of particular interest: in the 1960s, her publisher declined her seventh novel because he said her style was “old fashioned.” … Read More

 “Then she leaned over and bit him hard on the cheek.”